 Unit testing is the procedure during which individual parts of a program are tested to determine whether they work as expected.

-Whether you plan to follow a test-driven design (TDD) approach, or simply want to verify that your program works each time you make a bunch of changes, it is generally accepted that unit testing is a good practice.
+Whether you plan to follow a test-driven development (TDD) approach, or simply want to verify that your program works each time you make a bunch of changes, it is generally accepted that unit testing is a good practice.

-What unit testing is not, is a substitute for writing good code—you'll hardly ever get 100% test coverage, so a passing test does not necessarily mean that your code is bug-free.
+What unit testing is not, is a substitute for writing good code — you’ll hardly ever get 100% test coverage, so a passing test does not necessarily mean that your code is bug-free.

-Express REST API
+Create an Express REST API

-const DEFAULT_COLORS = ['RED', 'GREEN', 'BLUE'];
+const DEFAULT_COLORS = ["RED", "GREEN", "BLUE"];

 const app = express();